 Emma is a registered psychological Practitioner with the UK Health Care Professions Council (HPCP).
 She is a registered Chartered Clinical Psychologist with the British Psychological Society (BPS) and a member of the British Association for Behavioural and Cognitive Psychotherapies (BABCP).

 Bipolar; Anxiety; Depression: Psychosis/Schizophrenia; Post Natal Depression; Post Partum Psychosis; OCD; Trauma; Low Self-Esteem

 Current NHS consultant posts held

-Emma is currently employed full-time as a Senior Clinical Psychologist in South London and Maudsley NHS Foundation Trust.
+Emma is currently employed full-time as a Senior Clinical Psychologist in a London NHS Mental Health Foundation Trust.

 Emma regularly provides clinical supervision, consultation and training to trainee & qualified mental health professionals, and is a visiting lecturer on post-graduate & doctoral psychology courses at the Institute of Psychiatry, Psychology and Neuroscience (IOPPN) at King’s College London and University College London (UCL)

 Emma has published in a range of highly respected peer-reviewed journals & presented at a number of national & international conferences.
-She has recently edited a psychological therapy manual, which will published late 2017.
+She has recently edited a psychological therapy manual, which will published March 2018.

 O’Donoghue, E., Oliver, J., Morris, E., (Eds) (in prep).
 ACT for Recovery: Group Intervention for Psychosis Manual.
-New Harbingers Ltd
+New Harbinger Ltd

 Butler, L., Johns, L., Byrne, M., Joseph, C., O’Donoghue, E., Jolley, J., Morris, E., Oliver, J. (2016).
 Running Acceptance and Commitment Therapy Groups for Psychosis in Community Settings.
 Journal of Contextual Behaviour Science.